The spectral geometry of hyperbolic and spherical manifolds: analogies and open problems: Introduction

 \subsection{Isospectrality between quotients of symmetric spaces}

-In 1985 Sunada~\cite{Sunada85} developed a powerful method to construct isospectral Riemannian manifolds in many different contexts.
-Sunada's method is frequently applied in the setting of hyperbolic manifolds and has been particularly useful for Riemann surfaces.
-The method is extremely versatile and was used by Brooks, Gornet, and Gustafson \cite{BGG}, for instance, in order to construct arbitrarily large families of pairwise isospectral, non-isometric Riemann surfaces.
+In \cite{BGG}, Brooks, Gornet, and Gustafson used Sunada's method in order to construct arbitrarily large families of pairwise isospectral, non-isometric Riemann surfaces.
 More generally, Spatzier~\cite{Spatzier89} proved that every compact irreducible locally symmetric space admits a pair of isospectral finite covers provided its universal cover $X=G/K$ satisfies that $G$ is of type $\textup{A}_{n}$ for $n\geq26$, $\textup{B}_{n}$ or $\textup{D}_{n}$ for $n\geq13$, or $\textup{C}_{n}$ for $n\geq27$.
 After several more examples appeared, McReynolds~\cite[Cor.~1.2]{McReynolds14} established the following result.

 \begin{theorem}[McReynolds] Every non-compact irreducible simply connected symmetric space $X$ admits isospectral and non-isometric locally symmetric spaces covered by $X$. \end{theorem}

 Actually, McReynolds proved that for any $n$ there exist $n$ closed isospectral non-isometric manifolds with universal cover $X$.